 Furthermore, the arts produce something permanent while sports are usually only enjoyed while they are happening.
 We listen to Bach's music and read Don Quixote hundreds of years after they were created, but few want to watch last week's game.

-As mentioned above we are producing four to five hundred scripted prime time shows for American television and if the reviews aggregated on Rotten Tomatoes are to be believed many are of excellent quality.
+As mentioned above we are producing almost 600 scripted prime time shows for American television and if the reviews aggregated on Rotten Tomatoes are to be believed many are of excellent quality.
 These shows enrich our lives today, but are likely to enrich our lives and other lives in the future as well.

 In recent years and even decades the standard of living of the average person in the USA has hardly improved according to some of the most commonly sited statistics.
 We are frequently told that we should be both disappointed and angry and vote for the speakers preferred party and candidates to correct the situation.